zavahcodes/pfQuest/README.md

 This fork includes a few quality-of-life additions on top of the original project:

 - Minimap-only quest giver visibility toggles
   - New settings in Config → Map & Minimap:
-		- “Show Quest Starters (Mini Map)” – toggle NPCs that offer quests on the minimap.
+    - "Show Quest Starters (Mini Map)" – toggle NPCs that offer quests on the minimap.
-		- “Show Quest Enders (Mini Map)” – toggle NPCs that accept quest turn-ins on the minimap.
+    - "Show Quest Enders (Mini Map)" – toggle NPCs that accept quest turn-ins on the minimap.
+    - "Show Quest Starters (World Map)" – toggle NPCs that offer quests on the world map.
+    - "Show Quest Enders (World Map)" – toggle NPCs that accept quest turn-ins on the world map.
   - Filtering is texture-based to avoid hiding objective spawn dots by accident.
-World map behavior is unchanged.

 - Quest Tracker text outline
   - New setting in Config → Questing: